DateAug, 02 2018

-As of August 2, 2018 we’ve got eight more concerts on the docket at the Les Schwab Amphitheater.
-Munch and Music and the Clear Summer Nights Concert Series are both still going strong as well, so now’s the time to make your plans for an evening of amazing outdoor music.
+As of August 27, 2019 we’ve got two more concerts on the docket at the Les Schwab Amphitheater and plenty of outdoor, local live music scattered throughout town, so now’s the time to make your plans for an evening of amazing outdoor music.

 Walk barefoot in the grass

 The aforementioned outdoor concerts are a good starting point for this one, as there’s nothing finer than dancing barefoot on the lawn while jamming to your favorite tunes (just watch out for spilled beer and sharp objects).
 Beyond that, Bend has more than 80 parks packed with grassy spaces for you to savor with your naked tootsies.
 Pick one today, then kick off those shoes and enjoy.

 Float the river

 The quintessential Bend experience: parking your backside in a float tube and drifting down the Deschutes on a hot summer day.
 Go here for details on floating the river like a pro, and don’t forget what I said about Green Tubing as an option for adding some do-gooding to your floating experience.

 Outdoor dining is in full swing at dozens of Bend eateries right now, so peruse our restaurant pages to start getting ideas.
 If you’re looking for an extra special experience, consider a drive to Suttle Lake for one of their special dock dinners or wine events, or head up to Mt.
 Bachelor to experience a sunset dinner at 7,800 feet, followed by a chairlift ride down the mountain under the stars.
 If you’d rather stick closer to Bend, check out this roundup of great river view dining spots along the Deschutes.